Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Example Cases

 \section{Example Cases}

-In this section, we demonstrate our approach in 3 MuJoCo environments \cite{todorov2012mujoco} (HalfCheetah, Walker, and Hopper) that are commonly utilized in research on RL and RLHF~\cite{Christiano2017DeepRL}.
-Mujoco is a popular free and open-source physics engine that aims to facilitate research and development in Robotics, Biomechanics, Graphics and Animation, and other areas where fast and accurate simulation is needed~\cite{todorov2012mujoco}.
-Our objective is to train policies to execute behaviors for which there are no predefined reward functions \changed{- therefore, RLHF can help us to train such policies.
-Using our interface, we could deliberately provide comparisons that are related to the final intended behavior}.
+Deployments in three MuJoCo \cite{todorov2012mujoco} environments commonly utilised in RL and RLHF research~\cite{Christiano2017DeepRL} (HalfCheetah, Walker, and Hopper) demonstrate our approach.
+MuJoCo is a popular free and open-source physics engine designed to facilitate research and development in robotics, biomechanics, graphics, animation, and other areas necessitating fast yet accurate simulation~\cite{todorov2012mujoco}. \changed{Although we follow prior work's lead in placing the robotics domain in an illustrative role, our approach holds potential for video games, image- and video-generation, and many other applications.} The objective is to arrive at policies to execute behaviours for which no predefined reward functions exist; \changed{RLHF can help us train such policies.
+Using the interface affords purposeful provision of comparisons linked to the final intended behaviour}.

 \newlength{\thispicwidth} \allchanged

 \allsame